 EIGHT.
 I used to think I was fine with a skillet, but a hot griddle works SO much better.

 NINE.
 Unless you have a giant diner sized griddle, you’ll be work in batches.
 Keep the cooked pancakes warm in the oven while you finish the rest.

 Storage & Freezing

 Leftover pancakes can be stored in the fridge for up to 3 days.
 You can heat in a warm skillet or oven or wrapped in a paper towel in the microwave.

-Homemade pancakes can also be frozen for up to 3 months in an airtight container or bag.
+Homemade pancakes can also be frozen for up to 3 months in an airtight container or freezer bags.